amylour/BakeStock/README.md

 # Creation Process

 ## Project Planning
 I wished to apply some previous experience to my Python project to create a real-world application.
 Having had a Hobby Baker business in the past, I imagined what tools I would have liked to have used had I grown the business at that time.
-The most used tool was my notebook, which contained all of the details that I needed to fulfil customer's orders.
+The most used tool was my notebook, which contained all of the details that I needed to fulfill customer's orders.
 Had I grown the business to participate in regular Food Markets, I would have upgraded to keeping digital records.

 BakeStock was created from this idea and fully planned out using [Lucidchart](https://www.lucidchart.com/) to create a flowchart which represented my end goals.
 Once I had investigated the terminal that would run this application, I made sure to stay within it's restrictions and referred back to my flowchart frequently.
 My main goals for the application were: